Suggestions for Mouthwatering Combinations

 - Market fresh-cut herbs with vegetables: Fresh dill pairs well with new potatoes, basil with tomatoes, cilantro with peppers, rosemary with winter squash.
 Provide recipes for less common herbs.

 - Sell cut herbs to chefs and, while you're in the restaurant, ask if the bar needs herbs, too.
 Many trendy cocktails feature leafy herbs such as basil, mint, and lemon balm, and some high-end restaurants make their own herb-infused spirits.

-- Grow to serve specific ethnic cuisines: Asian basils, lemon balm, and shiso for Asian cooking; cilantro, papalo, and epazote for Mexican.
+- Grow to serve specific ethnic cuisines: Asian basils, lemon balm, and shiso for Asian cooking; cilantro and tithonia for Mexican.

 - Include herbs in cut-flower bouquets as filler, for fragrance, for texture, and for interest.
 Examples that are good for cutting: cinnamon basil, garlic chives, dill, fennel, mint, oregano, and sage.

 - Use culinary herbs as the basis of nonperishable products that you can sell year-round.
 Meat and fish rubs, herbal vinegars, salad dressings and mixes, and herb-flavored jellies are just a few examples of popular value-added products.

 - New to herbs?
 Read our primer on companion planting.
 Growing your own herbs is rewarding in and of itself, but growing herb plants offers benefits for vegetable and flower crops grown alongside them that extend to the entire ecosystem.

 Byczynski and her family have been growing vegetables and cut flowers since 1988, selling through CSAs, at farmers' markets, to chefs, grocery stores, and florists.
 They currently grow cut flowers and hoophouse tomatoes on about 2 acres of their 20-acre farm near Lawrence, Kansas.